bwvoss/forms.js/README.md

 Call each of the following methods on the form object as necessary:

-* populate() - populates the form with the default values from the config file
+* populate() - Populates the form with the default values from the config file.
-* isValid() - validates the form using the validations from the config and returns true or false
+* isValid() - Validates the form using the validations from the config and returns true or false.
-* serialize() - loops through all the form elements and returns an object with the names and values of every element
+* serialize() - Loops through all the form elements and returns an object with the names and values of every element.
 * errors() - Returns an object with the names of each errored element and the custom error message related to the error.
 Returns an empty object if no errors exist.
+* clear() - Clears the form.

 ## Dependencies

-FormsJS requires jQuery and Underscore.
+FormsJS requires jQuery and Underscore and should be loaded before FormsJS.

 ## Sample Configuration Object